 7.3.
 Your product SHOULD conform to the provided Display Card Design Guidelines.

 The Alexa setup process communicates the value of Alexa and helps customers connect your product to their Amazon account.
 Ideally, the Alexa setup flow should be incorporated into the setup or first run experience on your product.
 See the AVS UX Design Overview for more branding and style information for the Alexa setup and authentication experience.

 8.1.
 Your product SHALL use Login With Amazon (LWA) to authenticate the customer.
 See the Authorization section in the Alexa Voice Service API Overview for additional information.

 8.2.
-Your product SHALL have an Alexa setup/sign in experience that follows the Setup and Authentication guidelines in the AVS UX Design Guidelines.
+Your product SHALL have an Alexa setup/sign in experience that follows the Setup and Authentication guidelines in the AVS UX Design Overview.

 8.2.2.
 Your product SHALL have a Things to Try screen after the customer exits the Login With Amazon authentication flow.
-Your Things To Try screen SHALL include the required elements as defined in the AVS UX Design Guidelines.
+Your Things To Try screen SHALL include the required elements as defined in the AVS UX Setup and Authentication guidelines.

 These requirements are specific to products that use the Bluetooth interface:

 9.1.
 Your product SHOULD support the Advanced Audio Distribution Profile (A2DP) Bluetooth profile.

 If your product supports A2DP, it SHALL support receiving digital audio streams from an A2DP SOURCE device.

 If your product supports A2DP, it SHALL support the Audio/Video Remote Control Profile (AVRCP) Bluetooth profile.